Manufacturing IoT: Definition, Benefits and Use Cases

 3. Significant investment requirements and lack of assurance of ROI

-4. Issues with the integration of the IoT in manufacturing
+4. Issues with the integration of IoT in manufacturing

-Integrating the IIoT in manufacturing without data loss or security lapses is a complicated task.
-Nowadays, the growing use of web-based user interfaces and Ethernet protocols at the machine level are facilitating the integration process, but the problem still has to be solved.
-Only experienced professionals, like Atlasiko Inc., can perform integration services successfully and make sure that all systems are interconnected with new solutions properly.
+Integrating IoT applications in manufacturing industry without data loss or security lapses is a complicated task.
+Nowadays, the growing use of web-based user interfaces and Ethernet protocols at the machine level is facilitating the integration process, but the problem still has to be solved.
+Only experienced professionals, like Atlasiko Inc., can perform integration services successfully.

 Nazarii